Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

 Posting reference text.

 - *AMOUNT*
-Fixed posting total amount.
+Fixed posting batch total amount.

 - *Amount*
-Fixed posting total amount.
+Fixed posting batch total amount.

-[comment]: <> (Unterschied zwischen AMOUNT und Amount?)
+[comment]: <> (FH: Unterschied zwischen AMOUNT und Amount?)

-The entry fields allow to create, edit and delete fixed postings.
+The input fields allow to create, edit and delete fixed postings.

 - *Seq. no.*
-Enter a posting number or leave it empty.
+Leave this field empty.
 The posting numbers must be sequential and are added by the system automatically.

 - *Turnover*
 Enter the turnover value.